witabop/GrimoireVIP/README.md

 ## 🔮 Modern Spellcasting Calculator for Mage: The Awakening

 Grimoire.VIP is an interactive web application for tabletop roleplayers of the Chronicles of Darkness game "Mage: The Awakening".
-This elegant, intuitive tool helps players and Storytellers quickly build, customize, and cast spells according to the game's complex magic system.
+This tool is intended to help players and Storytellers quickly customize and cast spells according to the game's magic system.

 ## ✨ Features